Are IRA Withdrawals and Distributions Taxed as Ordinary Income?

 ira-1032712376

-Unexpected financial events and major expenses are commonplace, but they can have a big impact on your retirement funds, especially if you withdraw money from a retirement account to pay for them.
+Unexpected financial events and major expenses are commonplace, but they can impact your retirement funds.
+This is especially true if you withdraw money from a retirement account to pay for them.

 Natural disasters, illnesses, or paying for a child’s wedding or college tuition can bring major financial challenges that affect your financial security.
-On the other hand, there’s no need to demonstrate financial hardship if you want to take normal distributions from your individual retirement account.
-The way you take money out of your retirement account can have important tax implications, however.
+On the other hand, there’s no need to demonstrate economic hardship if you want to take normal distributions from your individual retirement account.
+The way you take money out of your retirement account can have substantial tax implications, however.

-Below is an overview of the tax treatment of withdrawals and distributions from your IRA.
-To clarify each term, a withdrawal is money taken out of your retirement account before you reach age 59-½.
+Below is an overview of the tax treatment of IRA withdrawals and distributions.
+To clarify each term, a withdrawal is money taken out of your retirement account before age 59-½.
 A required minimum distribution (RMD), meanwhile, is a required distribution that must be taken from your IRA annually once you reach age 72.
-Although the IRS defines an early withdrawal as a distribution, we’ve made a distinction between the two terms to provide greater insight into their tax treatment.
+Although the IRS defines an early withdrawal as a distribution, we’ve distinguished between the two terms to provide a better insight into their tax treatment.

 Tax Treatment of IRA Withdrawals

-For starters, tax treatment of withdrawals depends on your IRA.
+For starters, the tax treatment of withdrawals depends on your IRA.

 With a Roth IRA, you can take a tax-free withdrawal in retirement since the money you put into your Roth IRA has already been taxed.
-Traditional IRAs are funded with pre-tax dollars, though, so any withdrawals from a traditional IRA will generate a tax liability.
+Traditional IRAs are funded with pre-tax funds, which means that any withdrawals from a traditional IRA will generate a tax liability.

 According to the Internal Revenue Service, you can take money out of your traditional individual retirement account as a withdrawal anytime you may need to – say to pay for one of the incidents described above.
-Those funds will be included as part of your regular income for the year in which the withdrawal was made, so it will be subject to your nominal tax rate, which is 10, 12, 22, 24, 32, 35, or 37 percent for both 2022 and 2023.
-If you are under the age of 59-½, any withdrawals may be subject to an additional 10-percent tax penalty.
+Those funds will be included as part of your regular income for the year in which the withdrawal was made.
+This means it will be subject to your nominal tax rate, which is 10, 12, 22, 24, 32, 35, or 37 percent for both 2022 and 2023.
+If you are under the age of 59-½, any withdrawals may be subject to an additional 10 percent tax penalty.

-The tax implications of a premature withdrawal can be significant.
+Tax implications of premature withdrawal can be significant.
 An early withdrawal of $10,000, coupled with a 10-percent tax penalty, would result in a $3,400 tax liability if you are in the 24-percent tax bracket.

 Tax Treatment of Required IRA Distributions

 If you have saved retirement funds in a Roth IRA, there is no required minimum distribution.
-If you have a traditional IRA, you have to start taking funds out of the account in the form of annual distributions starting at age 72.1 That age was bumped up by one year to age 73 starting in 2023.
+If you have a traditional IRA, you have to begin taking funds out of the account in the form of annual distributions starting at age 72.1 That age was bumped up by one year to age 73 starting in 2023.
 You’ll pay a penalty if you don’t start taking RMDs by this age.
-Conversely, you can take more than one distribution in a calendar year with no penalty.
+Conversely, you can withdraw more than one distribution in a calendar year without penalty.

 Putting it all Together